OliverRoss/Algorithm_X/Readme.md

 ## Knuth's Algorithm X

-[Knuth's Algorithm X](https://arxiv.org/pdf/cs/0011047.pdf) solves exact cover problem.
+[Knuth's Algorithm X](https://arxiv.org/pdf/cs/0011047.pdf) solves the exact cover problem.
 The n-queens problem can be seen as a generalized version of an exact cover problem.
 Using a technique called "dancing links" (see the linked paper), the algorithm is quite efficient.